 Brosseau’s at-bat was a terrific 10-pitch battle, and great closers have been on the wrong side of history -- Dennis Eckersley gave up Kirk Gibson’s memorable homer in the 1988 World Series and another to Roberto Alomar in the '92 ALCS, and even Mariano Rivera threw pitches he would have liked to try again (see Sandy Alomar Jr. in the '97 ALDS, Luis Gonzalez in the 2001 World Series).

 To use one of Cashman’s favorite phrases, Chapman should be “plug and play” as the Yankees’ closer.
-He’s signed through 2022, and it would be an easy call to plug him in ahead of Zack Britton, Chad Green, Adam Ottavino and eventually Tommy Kahnle in what they believe should be one of the Majors’ best bullpens.
+He’s signed through 2022, and it would be an easy call to plug him in ahead of Zack Britton, Chad Green and Adam Ottavino in what they believe should be one of the Majors’ best bullpens.
 But will there be any hangover effect after another high-profile misstep?

 Bryan Hoch has covered the Yankees for MLB.com since 2007.
 Follow him on Twitter @bryanhoch and Facebook.